WordPress/gutenberg/packages/block-editor/README.md

 1\.
 Block's client id to extract it's current attributes.
 2\.
 A block variation should have set `isActive` prop to a proper function.

-If for any reason a block variaton match cannot be found, the returned information come from the Block Type.
+If for any reason a block variation match cannot be found, the returned information come from the Block Type.
 If no blockType is found with the provided clientId, returns null.